daisukeokaoss/AkariDoc/README.md

  Currently, a lot of Intel x86-64 arcutecture is running in PC or cloud server or supercomputer.The reason why we use Intel x86-64 architecture is software compatibility.

 # Solution strategy
  Out solution for software architecture dependency problem is not convert Inte x86 machine code to RISC architecture.
 Intel intrinsic function is Intel x86-64 dependent because it enable for C language to access SIMD capability of Intel x86-64.Our solution is to make enable to run Intel Intrinsic function on RISC arcutecture.
 It uses unique wrap structure.
+The age of ending Moors law,the next advancement of computer technology are RISC-V and other RISC like architecture and other related technology.

  one of example are shown below.